LoreFio/covid_data/README.md

-# covid_data
+# Covid Models

-First wave prediction using ODE models and semantic study
+Mathematical models for predicting the results of the Covid19